btorpey/btorpey.github.io/content/asan.md

 While not strictly required, it's also a very good idea to include the `-fno-omit-frame-pointer` flag in the compile step.
 This will prevent the compiler from optimizing away the frame pointer (ebp) register.
-While disabling any optimization might seem like a bad idea, in this case the performance benefit is minimal at best[^5], but the inability to get accurate stack frames is a show-stopper.
+While disabling any optimization might seem like a bad idea, in this case the performance benefit is likely minimal at best[^5], but the inability to get accurate stack frames is a show-stopper.

 Running with Asan